Dan's Bookshelf — Non-Fiction

 Read on 6 November 2020

-I have the privilege of writing about this book and Dr. Szto's book launch on 23 November for the sociology website Hockey in Society.
-I will update this with my article when it becomes available but I will withhold my thoughts from this space for the moment except to say what I already shared on Twitter: This book is an academic work so it's not for everyone.
+I had the privilege of writing about this book and Dr. Szto's book launch on 23 November for the sociology website Hockey in Society.
+Check out my full-length review here.
+This book is an academic work so it's not for everyone.
 However, if you are interested in hockey as a constructed cultural space within Canada and how that encourages and limits immigrant participation, this is a book you need to read.